 If you’ve landed on this page, that means you patched your device boot.img using Magisk manager but you still can’t get root privileges on your device.
 This is a common issue nowadays, especially on newer Android versions.
 But don’t worry, you’re on the right page.
 In this guide, we’ll show you how to fix issues with root not working after flashing Magisk’s patched boot.img file for your device.

 There are a lot of benefits to having a rooted Android device.
 It unlocks endless possibilities, however, to root a device, Android users have only two options; either root their device by installing a custom recovery like TWRP and flash a Magisk zip file or flash a patched boot.img made with Magisk manager APK.
 While using the TWRP method seems to be the best way to acquire root access nowadays and perform all sorts of modifications on a device with ease, the recovery only supports a number of devices officially and this has led a lot of fans to settle for Magisk manager boot.img patch feature for root.

 If you would like a TWRP port for your device, then watch the video below to learn how.

-Flashing patched boot.img made with Magisk has helped Android fans getting root privileges on their devices, however, a lot of users have also reported that even after patching their boot.img with Magisk and flashed it on their device, there is still no root access.
-If this is the same issue you’re currently facing, then this guide will help you fix root not working after flashing Magisk patched.img on your device.
+Flashing patched boot.img made with Magisk has helped Android fans get root privileges on their devices, however, a lot of users have also reported that even after patching their boot.img with Magisk and flashing it on their device, there is still no root access.
+If this is the same issue you’re currently facing, then this guide will help you fix the root not working after flashing Magisk patched.img on your device.